Villavicencio: Gastronomy

-Meat to the llanera (mamona or veal)
+Carne a la Llanera (mamona or veal)

 Veal roasted in wood and marinated only with salt and beer.
 It is served with cassava, potatoes, and plantains; optionally it is accompanied by a stew or sauce based on chili and a beer or lemonade based on panela.
 In the city, there is a wide variety of restaurants and grills that offer several typical dishes of the region.
-This dish is also known as Mamona or Ternera a la Llanera, this is due to the fact that it uses veal, which is slaughtered when the cow is still suckling.
+This dish is also known as Mamona or Ternera a la Llanera, due to the fact that it uses veal, which is slaughtered when the cow is still suckling.

 This is the most representative dish of the Llanos region, in such a way that it can be found in other parts of the country.
 The citizen who is living in Villavicencio is used to cook of meat during festivals and parties.
 It is common for Villavicences to eat this kind of meat in Joropodromo, at birthday parties, meetings.